ns-acheng/stress_test/README.md

 `loop_times`: Total number of test iterations.

 `stop_svc_interval`: Iteration frequency to stop/start the main service.
+Set to 0 to disable.

 `stop_drv_interval`: Iteration frequency to restart the driver (nested within service stop).
+Set to 0 to disable.

 `failclose_interval`: Iteration frequency to toggle FailClose settings.
+Set to 0 to disable.

 `max_mem_usage`: System memory threshold (50-99%).
 If exceeded, browser tabs stop opening.